Friday, November 21, 2025

 So, at some point, I've simply got to do it, there's just no way around it as far as I can tell.
 May He create the perfect time and place and, may I also experience both the kind and loving as well as those who will ignore me, AND those who will speak to me cruelly; all of it counts, all of that has got to be what the homeless go through so, to be of the best possible service to them, it's got to be done, it just has to.

 In other news, I've got my desk and computer (office area) set up in our new home and can finally get back to work on grant writing, for our own 501(c)(3) organizations as well as those of our friends here locally.
-There are three specific grants that will benefit our friends' museum that I have until November 14th to submit and I will work on those today.
+There are three specific grants that will benefit a local museum that I have until November 14th to submit and I will work on those today.

 Other than that, we were able to finally capture our cat and get him moved to the new home yesterday and it's already very clear that he's loving the new living space, too.